 Systemic Sickness: Diagnosing the Ills of Medical Parole in China

-The In early April, an appeal for the medical parole of Hu Jia, sentenced to 3-1/2 years in prison in 2008 for “inciting subversion,” was rejected.
+In early April, an appeal for the medical parole of Hu Jia, sentenced to three and a half years in prison in 2008 for “inciting subversion,” was rejected.
 It was the second refusal in less than a year to release Hu due to his deteriorating health, with his family submitting both requests.
 Hu suffers from cirrhosis, an incurable progressive liver disease, and his condition has worsened in prison.
 The appeal was made during a spell of bad health and after a growth appeared on Hu’s liver.
 After medical tests, officials responded by stating Hu’s cirrhosis didn’t meet the conditions for medical parole, and he was returned to Beijing Municipal Prison to continue serving his sentence.